rookasrudzianskas/boomx/docs/http.md

 (stripped of any padding characters) to ensure forward compatibility: these will be 26 ASCII characters long.

-**Note 2:** As noted earlier, Cog can only run one prediction at a time, and it is the caller's responsibility to make sure that earlier predictions are complete before new ones (with new IDs) are created.
+**Note 2:** As noted earlier, BoomX can only run one prediction at a time, and it is the caller's responsibility to make sure that earlier predictions are complete before new ones (with new IDs) are created.